jackwillis/militanthistory/_lm_articles/01/reagan-and-the-family.md

 layout: lm_article
 title: "Reagan and the family"
 lm_issue: 1
 location: "p.
 4"
+tags: reagan family harlem interview housing children homelessness
 ---

 {:.lead}
 Reagan has reduced
 federal aid for lower-income housing from $28 billion to $9 billion.
-The results have been fed by Deborah Williams, a black Harlem woman and mother of four living in a "hotel" for homeless people one block south of 42nd St. which runs through Times Square.
+The results have been felt by Deborah Williams, a black Harlem woman and mother of four living in a "hotel" for homeless people one block south of 42nd St. which runs through Times Square.